syncfusion/blazor-docs/src/gantt/gantt-chart/appearance-and-customization.md

 > NOTE
 The `TaskbarHeight` property accepts only pixel value.

-### Conditional formatting
+### Taskbar Background

-The default taskbar UI can be replaced with custom templates using the `QueryTaskbarInfo` event.
-The following code example shows customizing the taskbar UI based on task progress values in the Gantt Chart component.
+The default taskbar UI can be replaced with custom styles.
+The following code example shows customizing the taskbar UI in the Gantt Chart component.

 ```csharp
 @using Syncfusion.Blazor.Gantt